 Ideas of how to make teams succeed are the holy grail for business and psychology researchers and experts.
-Obviously a football club has a huge interest in getting this right as its main product is the football team.
+A football club is significantly interested in getting this right since it is the main product of the team.
 The likelihood is that you and those studying this course with you will be able to develop your own theory of what shapes effective business and football teams.
 Here we draw on observations from within professional football, where team performance pays in all sorts of ways, to see what can be learned about effective teams.

-We have assembled some fascinating interviews with the a national team manager and experienced club professionals, to hear their own thoughts on what shapes successful teams.
+In the next section you will listen to some interviews with national team managers and experienced club professionals, to hear their thoughts on what shapes successful teams.